 Note that this expression depends on $u$ rather than $\filtered{u}$, which is what we desire.
 Next, we use $a=\partial u/\partial x$ in Eq.~\eqref{eq:1D filtered u} to obtain

 Using this expression in Eq.~\eqref{eq:1D tau 1} yields an analytically derived closure for $\tau_{xx}$ with error $\mathcal{O}\left(\Delta^4\right)$

 This is the NGM \cite{leonard1975energy, sagaut2006large}.
-Four issues should be emphasized here \begin{itemize} \item [i.]
-This procedure can be followed for any filter type.
-However, the Taylor series is divergent for filters such as sharp-spectral, whose kernel's second-order moment is indefinite; for such filters, NGM does not exist~\cite{meneveau2000scale,sagaut2006large}. \item [ii.]
+Four issues should be emphasized here \begin{itemize} \item [i.] \KJ{This procedure can be followed for any filter type.
+However, the Taylor series does not exist for filters such as sharp-spectral (cutoff), whose kernel's second-order moment is indefinite.
+Thus, for such filters, NGM does not exist~\cite{meneveau2000scale,sagaut2006large}}. \item [ii.]
 The same procedure can be followed to derive NGM for higher dimensions, e.g., $\tau^{\rm{NGM}}_{xx}$, $\tau^{\rm{NGM}}_{xy}$, and $\tau^{\rm{NGM}}_{yy}$ in 2D; see \citeA{sagaut2006large}. \item [iii.]
-The coefficients in NGM depend on the filter' kernel and its moments (Eq.~\eqref{eq:1D filter moments}).
+The coefficients in NGM depend on the filter's kernel and its moments (Eq.~\eqref{eq:1D filter moments}).
 For Gaussian and top-hat, the parameters of the kernels are chosen to match their first moment, leading to $\Delta^2/12$ coefficient for both.
-However the coefficients differ for higher-order terms \cite{sagaut2006large}. \item [iv.]
+However, the coefficients differ for higher-order terms \cite{sagaut2006large}. \item [iv.]
 The procedure presented above is not specific to turbulence or even dynamical systems.
 The procedure and its outcome are valid for the filtered quadratic nonlinearity of any two variables, even random variables. \end{itemize}